micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

    ```

 5. **Run the tool locally using the [sample dataset](https://drive.google.com/drive/folders/1HAqLXL2W-sh8hqoBb1iSauJ_0wZVRxB9).**
    > _Note:_ The dataset is also linked in the "Datasets" section above.
+    > _Note:_ The sammple dataset is a dataset of a sample of publications from the Ready Tensor platform.
+It details, it does contain 35 publications,
+each of them characterised by the following 5 variables: id, username, license, title, publication description.
+Among the 35 publications, 27
+publications have licenses of type "CC Licence" and "Mit Licence" (23 and 4, respectively).
+Therefore, 8 publications have license
+none or missing (5 and 3, respectively).
+Under these licenses, since the author has granted permission for reuse, the publications can be used
+for open source projects.

 ## Usage Examples
 The assistant helps users explore and comprehend Tensor publications.(Below are several usage examples of the RAG-powered AI assistant for Exploring Ready Tensor Publications and their code snippet and output are available in the GitHub repository.????)